-“The Emperor Napoleon in His Study at the Tuileries” by Jacques-Louis David shows Napoleon standing, three-quarters life-size, wearing the uniform of a colonel of the Imperial Guard Foot Grenadiers with his military decorations.
+“The Emperor Napoleon in His Study at the Tuileries” by Jacques-Louis David shows Napoleon standing.
+This portrait is a three-quarters life-size, wearing the uniform of a colonel of the Imperial Guard Foot Grenadiers with his military decorations.
 Napoleon is looking at the viewer and poses with his right hand is in his jacket.
 His face is reminiscent of Churchill’s early portraits of determination.

-On the desk are a pen, several books, dossiers and rolled-up papers.
+On the desk are a pen, several books, dossiers, and rolled-up papers.
 More rolled documents and a map are on the green carpet to the left of the desk.
-Napoleon’s unbuttoned cuffs, wrinkled stockings, dishevelled hair, the flickering candles that are nearly spent and the time on the clock (4.13am) are all meant to imply he has been up all night, writing laws such as the Code Napoléon.
+Napoleon is shown with unbuttoned cuffs, wrinkled stockings, disheveled hair.
+The flickering candles are nearly spent, and the time on the clock is 4.13 am.
+These symbols are all meant to imply he has been up all night, writing laws such as the Code Napoléon.
 The word “Code” is prominent on the rolled papers on the desk.

 This portrait was a private commission from the Scottish nobleman and admirer of Napoleon.
 On the papers on the floor is the painter’s signature and date: LVDci DAVID OPVS 1812.

 Napoléon Bonaparte[a] (1769 – 1821) was a French statesman and military leader who rose to prominence during the French Revolution and led many successful campaigns during the French Revolutionary Wars.
 He was Emperor of the French as Napoleon I from 1804 until 1814 and again briefly in 1815.